gdurisi/asilomar-challenge/README.md

 Another useful classification is in terms of the location of the receiver.

 - **Satellite-based IoT receivers:**
-In such system, the receiver is mounted on a satellite, which results in good coverage over a large geographical area.
+In such systems, the receiver is mounted on a satellite, which results in good coverage over a large geographical area.
-For the case of cheap IoT devices, the propagation channel can be modeled as an AWGN channel with unknown path loss subject to phase noise.
+For the case of cheap IoT devices, the propagation channel can be modeled as an AWGN channel with unknown path loss and multiplicative phase noise.
 The challenge for such systems is to solve the link-budget problem and to compensate for phase noise.
-*[Provide some examples of systems]*
+*[Provide some examples]*

 - **Ground IoT receivers:**
-For such a scenario, one needs to account also for small-scale fading, and for multipath propagation, which, for the case of cheap IoT receivers, cannot be addressed by the use of OFDM.
+In such systems, one needs to account also for small-scale fading, and for multipath propagation, which, for the case of cheap IoT devices, cannot be addressed by the use of OFDM.
+*[Provide some examples]*